phetsims/phet-info/checklists/code_review_checklist.md

 - [ ] Comments should not extend beyond 120 columns.
 Break long comments into multiple lines to optimize readability (use your judgement).

 - [ ] Where inheritance is needed, use `PHET_CORE/inherit`.
-Add prototype and static functions via the appropriate arguments to inherit.
+Add prototype and static functions via the appropriate arguments to `inherit`.
 Spaces should exist between the function names unless the functions are all short and closely related.
 Example:

 ```js
   return inherit( Object, Line, {